lter/lterdatasampler/README.md

     Sugar maple seedlings at Hubbard Brook Experimental Forest on calcium-treated and reference sites during August 2003 and June 2004

-## Analysis opportunities

-Here: grid of which datasets provide opportunities for which types of analyses

 ## Acknowledgements

 Thank you to the amazing students who contributed to this project: *Sam